temporalio/documentation/docs/typescript/security.md

 <CustomWarning>

-Custom DataConverters are a standard SDK security feature that is not yet available in the TypeScript Beta.
+Custom DataConverters are a standard SDK security feature that is not yet available in the TypeScript.

 The Connection API is not final and may change slightly before the full launch.